 There are several areas where the line creates wider buffer areas and some where it is slightly less than 30 m.
 Our recommendation is to plant all the buffer areas with native vegetation.
 This will create an 'average 30 m buffer' with several areas with greater opportunities for restoration and plantings.
 Approximately 2931 m2 of woodland removal is proposed to support the plan of subdivision.
 In several areas the development plan encroaches within the buffers with an overall buffer encroachment of 25, 613 m2.
-The variable buffer (average 30 m) approach provides an opportunity to have larger setbacks in some areas to make up for the smaller as identified on Figure 3.1.
-Figure 3.1 also outlines several areas for tree planting and amount to 7608m2.
+The variable buffer (average 30 m) approach provides an opportunity to have larger setbacks in some areas to make up for the smaller areas as identified on Figure 3.1.
+Figure 3.1 also outlines several areas for tree planting (green shading) and amount to 3, 200 m2 outside of the 30 m buffer.